 - 2 ½ cups almond flour (not meal // we prefer Wellbee's brand)

 - To a large mixing bowl add banana and mash (measure to ensure it’s the correct quantity).
-Then add applesauce, vanilla, almond butter, and whisk to combine.
+Then add applesauce (or yogurt), vanilla, almond butter, and whisk to combine.
 Next add maple syrup, coconut sugar, baking powder, baking soda, and sea salt (optional) and whisk to combine.

 - Next add dairy-free milk and whisk to combine.
 Then add sifted cocoa powder and whisk to combine.
 Then add potato starch and whisk to combine.

-- Divide batter evenly between prepared cake pan(s) and bake on a center rack for 28-38 minutes, or until a toothpick inserted into the center comes out free of crumbs (a little brown color is okay) and the edges appear dry / slightly pulled away from the pan.
+- Divide batter evenly between prepared cake pan(s) and bake on a center rack for 28-38 minutes (if baking cupcakes, bake time should be 18-20 minutes), or until a toothpick inserted into the center comes out free of crumbs (a little brown color is okay) and the edges appear dry / slightly pulled away from the pan.
 Be careful not to over-bake.

 - Let cool in the pan for 15 minutes.
 To remove from pans, run a dull knife around the edge of the pans to loosen the cakes.
 Then place a plate or cooling rack on top and quickly invert.
 Let cool completely before frosting (~1 hour // expedite the process by cooling briefly in the refrigerator or freezer).

-- Best within the first 24-36 hours after baking.
-The texture tends to become dried out after that.
+- Best fresh and within the first couple days after baking.
+The texture tends to become dried out after that (using dairy-free yogurt in place of applesauce adds more moisture!).
 Store cake covered at room temperature for 2-3 days* or in the refrigerator for 4-5 days.
 Freeze up to 1 month (then thaw at room temperature).

 *Recipe adapted from our 1-Bowl Vegan Gluten-Free Vanilla Cake and 1-Bowl Banana Chocolate Chip Muffins.